Pevooo/feedpulse/README.md

 ### Repository Guidelines
 1) Don't push to the main branch directly
 2) Create a branch for the task or the change you want to make (This is to reduce conflicts)
-3) Creste a pull request with every change you want to commit to the main branch
+3) Create a pull request with every change you want to commit to the main branch
 4) **Unit tests**: We won't be able to handle a lot of functionality without Unit tests
 5) Do **NOT** push secrets (ex. api keys)
 6) Use meaningful names for commits